What does MTD for Income Tax mean for accountants and bookkeepers?

 Which clients will be affected by MTD for Income Tax?

-If your clients are landlords or self-employed people earning above £10,000, they’ll need to follow MTD for ITSA rules from April 2024.
-This does not apply to limited companies or limited partnerships, but general partnerships will join the ITSA scheme from April 2025.
+If your clients are landlords or self-employed people earning above £50,000, they’ll need to follow MTD for ITSA rules from April 2026.
+Those earning above £30,000 will need to comply with the rules from April 2027.

 When will MTD for Income Tax begin for my clients?

-From 6 April 2024, self-employed people and landlords earning above £10,000 will need to begin following MTD rules for ITSA.
+From April 2026, self-employed people and landlords earning above £50,000 will need to begin following MTD rules for ITSA.
 This is known as the ‘digital start date’.
-All landlords and self-employed people will have a digital start date of 6 April 2024.
+Those earning above £30,000 must comply from April 2027.

 Do clients who registered for MTD for VAT also have to sign up to MTD for Income Tax?